goinapp/2pi-sdk/README.md

 * `token`: string identifying the token being maximized.
 * `address`: string with the vault main contract address.
 * `tokenAddress`: string with the vault token address.
+* `tokenDecimals`: how many decimals to consider for the token.
+* `vaultDecimals`: how many decimals to consider for the vault.
 * `apy`: the current vault [APY](https://en.wikipedia.org/wiki/Annual_percentage_yield).
-* `tvl`: the current vault TVL expressed in wei of the underlying token.
+* `tvl`: the current vault <abbr title="Total Value Locked">TVL</abbr> expressed in wei of the underlying token.
 * `balances`: array of the current balances of the registered wallets (represented in objects `{ wallet: string, amount: number }`).
 * `deposits`: array of the current deposits of the registered wallets (represented in objects `{ wallet: string, amount: number }`).

 ### Vault private methods

-* `constructor({identifier, pid, token, address, tokenAddress, apy, tvl, balances, deposits})` refer to [Vault private attributes](#vault-private-attributes) to get a description of each argument and attribute.
+* `constructor({identifier, pid, token, address, tokenAddress, tokenDecimals, vaultDecimals, apy, tvl, balances, deposits})` refer to [Vault private attributes](#vault-private-attributes) to get a description of each argument and attribute.

 ## Warning